 You are ahead of your spouse in the grieving process.
 I once spoke with a man who was surprised by his wife's reaction to the news he wanted a divorce.
 He told me she was "fragile" and "seems to be falling apart."
 He couldn't understand why she wasn't sharing his sense of relief and he had no idea how to live with her behavior.

 There can be a huge contrast between what you are feeling and what your spouse will feel with your announcement of your intentions to divorce.
 You are ready to move on with your life.
-Your spouse will question how you are ready to move on so quickly, and be hurt by the fact you are.
+Your spouse will question how you are ready to move on so quickly and be hurt by the fact you are.

 It is helpful to the spouse being left behind if the spouse leaving is able to show compassion and empathy for their pain.
-It may not be easy to be around the person you've hurt, but taking time to give your spouse closure is something you won't regret down the road.
+It may not be easy to be around the person you've hurt, but taking the time to give your spouse closure is something you won't regret down the road.

 Be Mindful of Emotional Harm